 After some negotiations Bob Tetz, in 1975, moved the camp to the current property owned by the Seventh-day Adventist Church, known as Camp Hope.
+The camp would continue to be operated by the youth department.
 It was agreed that there would be three items for the summer camp.

 1. A permanent horse program

 3. The property east of the second creek to be the home of the youth camp.

 The name of the Summer Camp would become Camp Chawuthen.
 With twenty acres of crown land to the north side of the camp permission was granted to provide nature and hiking trails.

 In 1976, Pastor Don Melashenko continued the process of establishing Camp Chawuthen permanently at Camp Hope.

 In 1985, Pastor Jim Gaull became the Camp Director.
 PJ as Pastor Jim was called improved and updated the facilities and equipment.
 A youth pavilion was built as well as a cabin for the Youth Director